 The Compensation Committee uses relevant compensation data from the annual total compensation study of peer companies to help inform its decisions regarding compensation elements, levels and opportunities.
 The Compensation Committee establishes targeted pay levels by role, taking into account the competitive peer data and factors such as business performance, individual performance, job responsibilities, individual skill sets and other relevant factors.
-The Compensation Committee generally targets compensation for the Company's executive officers at the 50th percentile of the peer group, although the Compensation Committee uses peer company data as a guideline to inform its actions but does not benchmark compensation to any specific level of compensation of the peer companies.
+The Compensation Committee generally targets compensation for the Company's executive officers at the 50th percentile of the peer group, although the Compensation Committee reviews all relevant factors when determining executive compensation.
+The Compensation Committee uses peer company data as a guideline to inform its actions but does not benchmark compensation to any specific level of compensation of the peer companies.